draxyjay/interview-chat-front/README.md

   - useSocketIO

 ✔️ Unit tests
-❌ ENHANCEMENT: Show time of message
+✔️ ENHANCEMENT: Show time of message
 ❌ ENHANCEMENT: Scroll to bottom on every new message
+❌ ENHANCEMENT: App context for user, displayTimestamp, ...